English

 Asked by the WSWS about the NFP program’s endorsement of Macron’s massively unpopular call to send troops to join the Ukrainian regime’s war with Russia, Edith said that France “voted money for Ukraine, but we never should have done that.
 We should have been much more firm.
 The Ukrainians did everything, with the support of the Americans, to destabilize the region. … The left should have been much more firm, it was silent and did not openly state what forces were active.”

-To different policies is how workers and youth can overcome the obstacle posed by the bankruptcy of Mélenchon and his political periphery.
+Two fundamentally different perspectives is how workers and youth can overcome the obstacle posed by the bankruptcy of Mélenchon and his political periphery.

 The emergence of a police state led by Macron and the RN, enabled by Mélenchon, reveals the impossibility of a defense of democracy on a capitalist basis.
 The defense of fundamental social and democratic rights requires a struggle for socialism, mobilizing the working class in struggle against imperialist war, genocide and capitalism.
 Such a struggle is by necessity international, requiring united, revolutionary struggle by workers in France and other countries.

-Edith, a former PCF member, said she is skeptical of an internationalist perspective and that, disillusioned with Mélenchon, she gave some support to Florian Philippot, a former top aide of RN leader Marine Le Pen.
+Edith, in line with the history and perspectives of the PCF, said she is skeptical of internationalism; instead, disillusioned with Mélenchon, she has some sympathies for Florian Philippot, a former top aide of RN leader Marine Le Pen.

 “So it’s true that I’m still close to LFI, but I’ve also attended several protests led by Philippot,” Edith said.
 She said she supports some of Philippot’s views because she believes Mélenchon appeals to immigrant, but not to native-born workers.
 To be successful, she said, Mélenchon “would have needed to speak both to immigrants who live in France but also to the mood in favor of sovereignty, so to speak.”